holochain-open-dev/holochain-client-csharp/NextGenSoftware.Holochain.HoloNET.Client.TestHarness/README.md

 await HoloNETTestHarness.TestHoloNETClientAsync();
 ````

-You should then see an output something like this:

 You can also view the full source and run the Test Harness (and edit to suit your needs etc) here:
 https://github.com/holochain-open-dev/holochain-client-csharp/tree/main/NextGenSoftware.Holochain.HoloNET.Client.TestHarness